 Use all of that vertical space.
 Get easy-to-assemble shelving units from the store and build them all the way up to the ceiling.
 You can always stack bins on top of each other without the shelving unit, but I would probably suggest investing in some shelves (even if they are really cheap ones!)

 Having to unstack all of those bins every time you want to get to the one on the bottom is going to get old really fast.
+You can also consider these garage conversions for additional space.

 2. Keep seasonal items higher.